mahadevhonrao/simon-game/README.md

 # simon-game
-its simon game for boosting memory and increasing focus
+It`s simon game for Boasting memory and increasing Focus